yumagia/yumagia.dev/content/code-samples/bspcode/index.md

 tags=["scratchcode", "pseudocode"]
 +++

+(12/9/2024) This is still in progress!
+I just wrote this page so there may be errors until the afternoon!

 Here is the BSP tree generation code for Gamma Engine.
 It creates a solid-leaf BSP tree, given a set of polygons from a lazy mesh.
 The pseudocode is provided below the Scratch function.